Sholem Aleichem: Commemoration and legacy

 In Rio de Janeiro, Brazil a library named BIBSA – Biblioteca Sholem Aleichem was founded in 1915 as a Zionist institution by a local Jewish group.
 Next year, in 1916, the same group that created BIBSA founded a Jewish school named Escola Sholem Aleichem; it closed in 1997.
 BIBSA had a very active theatrical program in Yiddish for more than 50 years since its foundation and consistently performed Sholem Aleichem plays.
 In 1947 BIBSA became Associação Sholem Aleichem, under which name it continues to exist.
 Both the library and club became communist institutions due to a normal transition of power in the founding group, although non-communist members left to found their own school, Colégio Eliezer Steinbarg, in 1956.
 It is named after the first director of Escola Sholem Aleichem, a Jewish writer born in Romania who immigrated to Brazil.

 In the Bronx, New York, a housing complex called The Shalom Aleichem Houses was built by Yiddish speaking immigrants in the 1920s, and was recently restored by new owners to its original grandeur.
 The Shalom Alecheim Houses are part of a proposed historic district in the area.

 On May 13, 2016, a Sholem Aleichem website was launched to mark the 100th anniversary of Sholem Aleichem's death.
 The website is a partnership between Sholem Aleichem's family, his biographer Professor Jeremy Dauber, Citizen Film, Columbia University's Center for Israel and Jewish Studies, The Covenant Foundation, and The Yiddish Book Center.
 The website features interactive maps and timelines, recommended readings, as well as a list of centennial celebration events taking place worldwide.
 The website also features resources for educators.

 Hertz Grosbard recited many of his works in so called "word concerts".
 A reading in Yiddish of his monologue If I Were a Rothschild and several others can be found on the Grosbard Project.

 The writer's brother, Wolf Rabinovich, published the memoir "My Brother Sholom Aleichem" in Kyiv, Ukrainian SSR, in 1939.

-Sholem Aleichem's granddaughter, Bel Kaufman, by his daughter Lala (Lyalya), was an American author, most widely known for her novel, Up the Down Staircase, published in 1964, which was adapted to the stage and also made into a motion picture in 1967, starring Sandy Dennis.
+Sholem Aleichem's granddaughter, Bel Kaufman, by his daughter Lala (Lyalya), was an American author, best known for her novel, Up the Down Staircase, published in 1964, which was adapted for the stage and made into a film in 1967.